Portevent/Brume-Documentation/doc/UI/InputManager.md

 Hold a InputType value, for whether the user use a mouse or a controller

 It is also linked to the DeckManager

+Outdated comment
 ```d2
 # Nodes :
 MagicEngine: {